 Could the Rams, who featured one of the greatest offenses in NFL history, win the championship in the city they once called home?
 After beginning as the Cleveland Rams in 1937, the franchise moved to Los Angeles shortly after winning the 1945 NFL title.
 The Rams remain the only NFL team to relocate after winning a title.

 But few of the nation's sports fans would witness a game NFL commissioner Bert Bell called afterward the "greatest...I have ever seen."
-The 1950 championship, played before 29,751 shivering fans in 81,000-seat Municipal Stadium in Cleveland, wasn't nationally televised.
+The 1950 championship, played before 29,751 shivering fans in the 81,000-seat Municipal Stadium in Cleveland, wasn't nationally televised.
 The game was blacked out in Cleveland and Los Angeles and only available on radio in each city.
 The 1951 NFL title game—also between the Rams and Browns—would become the first shown on TV coast-to-coast.

 Cleveland Browns, Los Angeles Rams Feature Terrific Offenses